imon742/Automation_on_Rokomari.com/README.md

 # Web Automation Testing Project with Selenium (Java)

 Welcome to the Web Automation Testing project using Selenium in Java!
-This project focuses on automating various web elements and actions on popular websites in our country.
-The aim is to streamline and enhance the testing process by automating tasks such as clicking, hovering, scrolling, handling iframes, OTPs, tab creation, window manipulation, maximizing, minimizing, and more.
+This project focuses on automating various web elements and actions on the Rokomari website.
+The aim is to streamline and enhance the testing process by automating tasks such as sign-up, navigation, filtering, adding to cart, shipping, and logging out.

 ## Project Overview

-This project is designed to demonstrate the capabilities of Selenium in Java for web automation testing.
+This project is designed to demonstrate the capabilities of Selenium in Java for web automation testing on the Rokomari website.
 By automating manual tasks, we aim to improve efficiency and accuracy in testing workflows.

 ## Features